How to Deal with Untreated Pain in People with Dementia

-Seniors with dementia often experience pain or serious discomfort on a regular basis.
+Seniors with dementia often experience pain or severe discomfort regularly.

-Typically, their pain is caused by health conditions common among older people, like arthritis, constipation, recovery from surgery or medical procedures, injuries due to falls or accidents, infections, or pressure sores.
+Typically, their pain is caused by health conditions common among older adults, such as arthritis, constipation, recovery from surgery or other medical procedures, injuries from falls or accidents, infections, or pressure ulcers.

 However, it’s not always easy to know when someone with dementia is in pain.